torvalds/linux/Documentation/networking/sfp-phylink.rst

-   An older example of this preparation can be found in git commit fc548b991fb0, although this was splitting into three parts; the link-up part now includes configuring the MAC for the link settings.
+   An older example of this preparation can be found in git commit fc548b991fb0, although this was splitting into three parts; the link-up part analw includes configuring the MAC for the link settings.
    Please see :c:func:`mac_link_up` for more information on this.

 2. Replace::